Spanish colonization of the Americas: Establishment of early settlements

-The Spanish founded towns in the Caribbean, on Hispaniola and Cuba, on a pattern that became spatially similar throughout Spanish America.
+The Spaniards founded towns in the Caribbean, on Hispaniola and Cuba, on a pattern that became spatially similar throughout Spanish America.
 A central plaza had the most important buildings on the four sides, especially buildings for royal officials and the main church.
 A checkerboard pattern radiated outward.
 Residences of the officials and elites were closest to the main square.
-Once on the mainland, where there were dense indigenous populations in urban settlements, the Spanish could build a Spanish settlement on the same site, dating its foundation to when that occurred.
-Often they erected a church on the site of an indigenous temple.
-They replicated the existing indigenous network of settlements, but added a port city.
+Once on the mainland, where there were dense indigenous populations in urban settlements, the Spaniards could build a settlement on the same site, dating its foundation to when that occurred.
+Often they erected a church on the site of an Indigenous temple.
+They replicated the existing Indigenous network of settlements, but added a port city.
 The Spanish network needed a port city so that inland settlements could be connected by sea to Spain.
 In Mexico, Hernán Cortés and the men of his expedition founded of the port town of Veracruz in 1519 and constituted themselves as the town councilors, as a means to throw off the authority of the governor of Cuba, who did not authorize an expedition of conquest.
 Once the Aztec Empire was toppled, they founded Mexico City on the ruins of the Aztec capital.
 Their central official and ceremonial area was built on top of Aztec palaces and temples.
 In Peru, Spaniards founded the city of Lima as their capital and its nearby port of Callao, rather than the high-altitude site of Cuzco, the center of Inca rule.
 Spaniards established a network of settlements in areas they conquered and controlled.
-Important ones include Santiago de Guatemala (1524); Puebla (1531); Querétaro (ca. 1531); Guadalajara (1531–42); Valladolid (now Morelia), (1529–41); Antequera (now Oaxaca (1525–29)); Campeche (1541); and Mérida.
+Important ones include Santiago de Guatemala (1524); Puebla (1531); Querétaro (ca. 1531); Guadalajara (1531–42); Valladolid (now Morelia) (1529–41)); Antequera (now Oaxaca (1525–29)); Campeche (1541); and Mérida.
 In southern Central and South America, settlements were founded in Panama (1519); León, Nicaragua (1524); Cartagena (1532); Piura (1532); Quito (1534); Trujillo (1535); Cali (1537) Bogotá (1538); Quito (1534); Cuzco (1534); Lima (1535); Tunja, (1539); Huamanga (1539); Arequipa (1540); Santiago de Chile (1544) and Concepción, Chile (1550).
 Settled from the south were Buenos Aires (1536, 1580); Asunción (1537); Potosí (1545); La Paz, Bolivia (1548); and Tucumán (1553).